 Why aren’t foods with GMOs at least labeled here?

 The same political influence and money that got them past the FDA has prevented any labeling laws from being passed.
-However, President Obama had indicated support for labeling laws during his campaign.

 Around the World

 In Canada, government scientists also complained that they were being pressured to approve the GM hormone, which is injected into cows to increase milk supply.
 They were concerned about human health impacts.
 They testified that the drugs maker, Monsanto, offered them a bribe of $1-2 million to approve it.
 They also reported that documents were stolen from a locked file cabinet in a government office.